 During your routine antenatal appointment your midwife will carry out her usual checks.
 She will take your blood pressure, test your urine for protein and measure and plot your symphysis-fundal height.
 As well as this, you’ll be offered a blood test to check to see whether or not you are anaemic.
 You may be offered iron supplements if your haemoglobin level is below 10.5 g/100 ml.

 If you have Rhesus-negative blood and your baby has Rhesus-positive, you’ll be offered an Anti-D injection.
 Most people are Rhesus-positive, but where women have a different blood group from their baby, their immune systems can react against her baby’s blood by producing anti bodies.
 This can cause problems with subsequent pregnancies.

 Antenatal Appointment and Growth Scan for Twins or Multiples If you are expecting twins then you will have another antenatal appointment and growth scan this week.

 Who do you want to be with you at the birth?
-Most women want their partner with them and these days about 97% of dads are in attendance.
-However, if your man is worried about being the only person in attendance, then you may want to consider having your mum, sister or close friend to offer back-up support.
+Most women want their partner with them but if your man is worried about being the only person in attendance, then you may want to consider having your mum, sister or close friend to offer back-up support.
 Research has shown that women who have continuous support in labour are more likely to have shorter labours, less likely to use pain relief and are more likely to be satisfied with their birth.